mosleymos/mosleymos.github.io/_posts/2015-03-24-movie-news.md

 Il faut croire qu'un des rêves des nations est d'avoir une armée de robots.

 Bien qu'au final ce l'humain qui devra payer la facture.

+##### English version

+I've see the movie Chappie, it's a good movie and funny.

+Robot's gangsta events we're funny.

+One question came through my mind during the movie, do countries want really robots to manage law and enforcement ?

+I think the next avenger will follow this idea

+I think I could believe one of gouvernements dreams it's to have a robots army.

+Although it will be the humans that pay the invoices.